Impressions and Links

 3.3.
 Constraints on Bayesian Explanations.

-In this session speakers were asked to comment on:
+In this session speakers were asked to comment on:- The unique contribution of the Bayesian perspective.

 - Why do Bayesian explanations need constraints?